top of page

 Welcome!

-I am also co-author of a Routledge volume on international security and cyberspace – entitled Understanding Cyber Warfare: Politics, Policy and Strategy – with Brian Mazanec, the second edition of which is coming out in January 2023, and co-editor of a volume on information warfare in the age of cyber conflict.
-In October 2023, I will publish, with Benjamin Jensen and Scott Cuomo, a monograph on military innovation and artificial intelligence with Georgetown University Press entitled Information in War.
+I am also co-author of a Routledge volume on international security and cyberspace – entitled Understanding Cyber Warfare: Politics, Policy and Strategy – with Brian Mazanec, the second edition of which was launched in 2023, and co-editor of a volume on information warfare in the age of cyber conflict.
+In November 2023, I published, with Benjamin Jensen and Scott Cuomo, a monograph on military innovation and artificial intelligence with Georgetown University Press entitled Information in War.
 I teach coursework on cyber security policy, law and conflict, as well as on international politics, strategic planning and American national security processes.

 My dissertation research focused on how countercultural non-state actors use information and communications technologies (ICT) in the digital age.
 Specifically, I focused on a type of actor that has received surprisingly little attention by scholars - subversive non-state actors - and asked why some subversive groups choose to “keep one foot in the shadows” and make use of ICT for illicit purposes even after a clear transition in emphasis to strategies of digital activism.